-Hilborn, a Republican, was the representative for California's 3rd congressional district from 1895 to 1899.
+Hilborn was the representative for California’s 3rd congressional district and was a Republican.
+He served from 1895 to 1899.

 From Dec 1892 to Mar 1899, Hilborn missed 283 of 648 roll call votes, which is 43.7%.
 This is worse than the median of 34.5% among the lifetime records of representatives serving in Mar 1899.
 The chart below reports missed votes over time.